MicrosoftDocs/cpp-docs/docs/ide/non-msbuild-projects.md

 ## gyp, Cons, SCons, Buck, etc

-You can use any build system in Visual C++ and still enjoy the advantages of the Visual C++ IDE and debugger.
-When you open the root folder of your project, Visual C++ uses heuristics to index the source files for IntelliSense and browsing.
+You can use any build system in Visual Studio and still enjoy the advantages of the C++ IDE and debugger.
+When you open the root folder of your project, the C++ code editor uses heuristics to index the source files for IntelliSense and browsing.
 You can provide hints about the structure of your code by editing the CppProperties.json file.
-In a similar way, you can configure your build program by editing the launch.vs.json file.
+In a similar way, you can configure and invoke your build program by editing the launch.vs.json file.

 ## Configuring Open Folder projects